nils-gb156/webgis-backend-api/README.md

   Returns the road section with ID 6803 from the `lohmar` database.
 - `GET /lohmar/road-section/6803/control`
   Returns all controls for road section 6803 from the `lohmar` database.
-- `GET /lohmar/road-section/10692/departure`
+- `GET /lohmar/road-section/10692/excavation`
-  Returns all departures for road section 10692 from the `lohmar` database.
+  Returns all excavations for road section 10692 from the `lohmar` database.
   - `GET /lohmar/road-section?sortby=-id`
   Returns all road sections from the `lohmar` database, absteigend nach `id` sortiert.
 - `GET /lohmar/road-section/6803/control?sortby=-naechstekontrolle`